pleomax0730/pleomax0730.github.io/_tabs/about.md

 Hi, my name is Vincent, and I'm 27 years old, living in Taoyuan, Taiwan.
 I started studying machine learning four years ago, and I've been hooked ever since.
 I've explored a range of areas within the field, including natural language processing (NLP), reinforcement learning, and audio-related machine learning problems.

 Currently, I work as a machine learning engineer at a startup, where I use my expertise to solve text and audio-related problems.
-I've been focusing on using transformer models to create solutions that are both efficient and effective that can perform tasks such as text classification/generation, audio classification/regression, dereverberation, multimodal classification, and more.
+I've been focusing on using transformer models to create solutions that can perform tasks such as text classification/generation, audio classification/regression,  multimodal classification, and more.

 Once we've developed our models and served them using Flask or Django frameworks, we containerize and deploy them to Kubernetes or AWS EC2 using CircleCI.